 August 8, 2016

-David Basulto is the editor-in-chief of ArchDaily.
+David Basulto is the founder and editor-in-chief of ArchDaily.